The Foundations in Accountancy (FIA) offers a range of entry-level awards, such as:

 These awards focus on the core skills of financial and management accounting, which provide students with flexible entry points with certification awarded at each level of the FIA programme, allowing students to tailor the awards, and making them an attractive and relevant choice for employers.

-On successful completion of the Diploma in Accounting and Business exams, students can automatically be transferred onto the ACCA Qualification, free of charge, and will be exempted from the first three exams of the ACCA Qualification (F1, F2, and F3).
+On successful completion of the Diploma in Accounting and Business exams, students can automatically be transferred onto the ACCA Qualification, free of charge, and will be exempted from the first three exams of the ACCA Qualification (BT - Business and Technology, MA - Management Accounting, and FA - Financial Accounting).

-July - December 2018 Semester Schedules for FIA (San Fernando Campus):
+July 2024 - December 2024 Semester Class Offerings for the FIA Programme

 Collect more Certifications along your journey towards ACCA Membership!